-Fitzroy Storm Glass, tear shaped
+Fitzroy Storm Barometer, tear shaped

 The Storm Glass Barometer came into general use during the early 1700s.
 Sailors attached this instrument to the mast of their ship and by interpretation of the constantly changing crystal formations within, relied upon it to forecast the weather for nearly 250 years.
 Admiral Robert Fitzroy, Captain of the HMS Beagle and later Governor of New Zealand, while in command of Charles Darwin's expedition, conducted a detailed study of the instrument.
 He refined the formula and published observational guidelines.